EgorBereza/HosthubApi/README.md

 # Notes

-1) The api was developed and tested by using Laravel Herd + Local Mysql Server (https://herd.laravel.com)
+1) Api was developed and tested by using Laravel Herd + Local Mysql Server (https://herd.laravel.com)

 2) Api will be accessible at http://your-domain/api/booking/availability